PAYOH VETS PTE LTD

 "Is this a new breed of Dachshund?
-She has false pregnancy," I asked Mrs Soh who brought in a small dog with short legs and a long body, about the length of the Singapore phone book and the size of the bigger tom cats seen in Singapore.
+She is very small in size."
+I asked Mrs Soh who brought in a small dog with short legs and a long body, about the length of the Singapore phone book.
+She was about the size of the bigger tom cats seen in Singapore.

 She had an appointment for spaying and had starved the bitch for the past twelve hours with no food or water.